jackd248/db-sync-tool/README.md

   -ur, --use-rsync      Use rsync as transfer method -uro USE_RSYNC_OPTIONS, --use-rsync-options USE_RSYNC_OPTIONS
                         Additional rsync options
+  -w WHERE, --where WHERE
+                        Additional where clause for mysql dump to sync only selected rows, e.g. --where="deleted=0"
 ```

-If you haven't declare a path to a SSH key, during the script execution you are requested to enter the SSH password for the given user in the shell argument or the `config.json` to enable a SSH connection for the remote system.
+If you haven't declared a path to a SSH key, during the script execution you are requested to enter the SSH password for the given user in the shell argument or the `config.json` to enable a SSH connection for the remote system.

 ### Import